MuhamadSyarifFakhrezi/Customer-Churn-Analysis/README.md

 ![confusion matrix](https://github.com/user-attachments/assets/dc8e1ca5-be59-4632-8929-98c999d14180)

-## Conclusion and Recommendation
+## Conclusion
 The company lost 1869 customers or about 27% of its total 7043 customers in the previous period, resulting in a lost of $3.68 in revenue.
 This is a significant number and can have a huge impact on revenue and business growth.

+Of the four models, the model with the xgboost algorithm has the highest accuracy of 88%, this model is able to correctly predict 95% of the churn customer test data and 74% of the no-churn customer data set.

+## Recommendation
 Based on the insights found, here are some recommended actions that might be applied to reduce the churn rate:
-- Address the main reason for churn with several approaches, for example:
+1. Address the main reason for churn with several approaches, for example:
    - Increase the value of the company's offerings by providing more competitive packages, both in terms of price and features in order to compete with competitors.
    - Consider working with leading vendors to provide the latest and more attractive devices.
    - Improve customer support training to ensure a friendly, professional, and solutive attitude.
-- Conduct an in-depth analysis of why Offer E is causing a high churn rate (53%).
+2. Conduct an in-depth analysis of why Offer E is causing a high churn rate (53%).
 Consider replacing or improving Offer E with a more relevant and engaging offer.
-- Provide incentives to convert month-to-month customers to long-term contracts, such as additional discounts or free premium services.
+3. Provide incentives to convert month-to-month customers to long-term contracts, such as additional discounts or free premium services.
-- Segment customers by age and adjust marketing strategies and offers accordingly.
+4. Segment customers by age and adjust marketing strategies and offers accordingly.
-- Conduct deeper geographical analysis to understand why San Diego has a very high churn rate (65%).
+5. Conduct deeper geographical analysis to understand why San Diego has a very high churn rate (65%).

 Use the churn prediction model that has been built to identify customers who have the potential to churn.
 Then proactively intervene with the identified customers.